surabhi-mahawar/aurigabot/README.md

 ### Quick summary ###
 * A generic chatbot which can be extended to different (like telegram, google-chat, etc) which can perform multiple functionalities and can be used by members for general queries, leave application, birthday notification etc.
 <br/><br/>
+* This is currently developed for telegram, we will expand it to use in whatsapp in future.

 ### Inspiration ###
 * We faced a lot of issues when accessing our work mails due to a lot of irrelevant mails like birthday, new joining, work anniversary and other mails and leave applications.